Matthew J. Nelson

 Veteran Outreach Coordinator

 After serving during Operation Iraqi Freedom in 2004, Chappy looked to nature’s healing properties which led him to the National Outdoor Leadership School (NOLS), where he focused his studies in Outdoor Education and Conservation.
 He took that knowledge and applied it to educating and assisting outdoor enthusiasts stoke their passions by outfitting them with the best equipment from REI Co-op.
 During his tenure, Chappy assumed the role of Outreach Specialist and Outdoor School Instructor, working with local nonprofits and teaching classes on a variety of outdoor activities and topics.
-A Tucson native, Chappy has given back to the community through volunteering with Southern Arizona Rescue Association, Arizona Conservation Corps, Beads of Courage, and TreeHouse Farm.
+A Tucson native, Chappy has given back to the community through volunteering with Southern Arizona Rescue Association, Arizona Conservation Corps, and Beads of Courage.
 In his new role as Veteran Outreach Coordinator with the ATA, Chappy is focused on creating veteran-specific programs and establishing meaningful experiences and connections for the benefit of those that have served our country and our beautiful Arizona Trail.

 Rosi fell in love with the outdoors as a child in Oregon, where they grew up amidst the cedars and mossy maples of the Willamette Valley, and spent summers llama-packing with their family in the high alpine lakes of the Wallowa Mountains.
 After graduating from college, they happened upon an opportunity to work on a conservation corps trail crew in the Grand Canyon, and soon fell in love with Arizona and trail work.
 Since then, they have worked for various conservation corps, land management agencies, and educational programs around the country as a trail worker, instructor, youth leader, and trails coordinator.
 They are very excited to be working for the Arizona Trail Association, and to have the chance to work on such an important and spectacular trail (truly, the ultimate trail project) with so many passionate folks.